tasket/Qubes-vpn-support/README.md

 * Prevent access to local VPN VM programs, from downstream and upstream
 * Prevent accidental clearnet and tunnel access from within the VPN
 * Support Whonix, Debian and Fedora OS templates
-* Future: Possibly add systray icon for VPN status and control
+* Add conveniece and GUI features where sensible

 Setup
 -